Jesse Green has made a living for 15 years carving tree trunks and stumps into whimsical characters and creatures.

 Many of his sculptures face roadways, including those commissioned by private clients.
 Others are tucked into backyards.

-Some are misunderstood.
-Mrs. Pine, carved from a pine tree in front of Mac Med Spa and Salon in Milford, drew snickers from some town residents when it was installed.
+, drew snickers from some town residents when it was installed.
 It's been repainted, but some people still think it looks like a sex toy.

 Green laughed off the critics.